 The Fishers of Kids Anglers Academy met for the second session at Pridgen Pond on May 10, 2016.
 Seventy-eight fifth grade students attended to fish with the help of sixty-one volunteers.

 The Fishers of Kids Anglers Academy was formed with the main focus of getting more kids involved with the sport of fishing.
 The FOKAA will assist in civic organizations, forming new youth fishing organizations, & other charitable organizations in sponsoring events & functions which promote youth fishing.
 These events & functions will teach young people the sport of fishing, the ecology of the outdoors & the responsibility each person has in order to maintain our natural resources at no cost to kids.
-Your donations will be used to provide free fishing opportunities and gear to at-risk youth.
+Your donations will be used to provide free fishing opportunities and gear to at-risk youth in North Carolina and all over the United States.